panzek/bessiebeau/README.md

 [Code Institute](https://codeinstitute.net/) lectures and Boutique Ado walkthrough project help shape the ideas and techniques that frame the UI design of this Portfolio Project 5 for [Diploma the Full Stack Software Development](https://codeinstitute.net/ie/full-stack-software-development-diploma/)

 **Bessie + Beau logo** was originally designed as paid service by Digital Aura LLC in [Freelancer](https://www.freelancer.com)

+[Xml-Sitemaps](https://www.xml-sitemaps.com/) was used to generate Sitemap.

+[Balsamiq Cloud](https://balsamiq.cloud/) was used to design the wireframes.

+[Drawio](http://diagrams.net/) was used to design the dababase schema.

+[Responsinator](https://www.responsinator.com/) was used to check how the site will look on the most popular devices

 ### Messages